jkrei0/gameify/engine/README.md

 ## Development

+Most of the visual engine works when run in a simple http server (e.g the `http-server` npm package).
+Simply start a server at the project root (at any port) and open `http://localhost:PORT/engine/engine.html` in your browser.

-To develop the visual engine with accounts and cloud saves enabled, install the vercel CLI, and run using `vercel dev`.
+To develop the visual engine with accounts and cloud saves enabled:
+- Install the Vercel CLI
+- Run `npm install`
+- Run `npm run vars local` to update `play.js` and `embed.js` with local paths
+- Run `npm run serve` to start http-server and the vercel CLI
+- Open `http://localhost:3000/engine/engine.html` in your browser to check everything works
+- Before committing changes, run `npm run vars` to reset the environment (you'll have to `npm run vars local` again afterwords to go back to the local environment)

 Vercel functions are located in `/api/`, and utility/helper/etc files are located in `/api-util/`

 Make sure to add the follwing to your `.env.local` file:
 ```py